top of page

 Diameter = 10.6 (Standard Size)

-CALCULATE THE DIFFERENT OF THE FITTING CURVE & THE FLATTER MERIDIAN
+CALCULATE THE DIFFERENCE BETWEEN FITTING CURVE & FLATTER MERIDIAN

 Target Power ≒ S + (Flat K-Fit Curve)